 - Complete an OnRamps Dual Enrollment Course.
 A student completing an OnRamps dual enrollment course and qualifying for at least three hours of university or college credit in any subject area.
 See Appendix H for additional information. - Earn an Industry-Based Certification (IBC).
 A graduate earning an IBC under 19 TAC, §74.1003.
 See Appendix J for a complete list of approved IBCs.
 The sunsetting IBC limit applied within the Student Achievement and School Progress, Part B: Relative Performance domains is not applied within Closing the Gaps. - Graduate with Completed IEP and Workforce Readiness.
 A graduate receiving a graduation type code of 04, 05, 54, or 55 which indicates the student has completed his/her IEP and has either demonstrated self-employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services. - Enlist in the Armed Forces.
-A graduate enlisting in the U.S. Army, Navy, Air Force, Coast Guard, Marines, or Texas National Guard. - Graduate Under an Advanced Diploma Plan and be Identified as a Current Special Education Student.
-A graduate who is identified as receiving special education services during the year of graduation and whose graduation plan type is identified as a Recommended High School Plan (RHSP), Distinguished Achievement Plan (DAP), Foundation High School Plan with an Endorsement (FHSP-E), or Foundation High School Plan with a Distinguished Level of Achievement (FHSP-DLA). - Earn a Level I or Level II Certificate.
+A graduate enlisting in the U.S. Army, Navy, Air Force, Coast Guard, Marines, or Texas National Guard. - Earn a Level I or Level II Certificate.
 A graduate earning a level I or level II certificate in any workforce education area.
 See Appendix D or H for additional information.